-Grove, a Federalist, was the representative for North Carolina's 7th congressional district from 1801 to 1803.
+Grove was the representative for North Carolina’s 7th congressional district and was a Federalist.
+He served from 1801 to 1803.

 From Nov 1791 to Mar 1803, Grove missed 142 of 647 roll call votes, which is 21.9%.
 This is on par with the median of 17.7% among the lifetime records of representatives serving in Mar 1803.
 The chart below reports missed votes over time.

 |Nov 1797-Feb 1798||19||4||21.1%||71st|

 |Dec 1798-Mar 1799||44||6||13.6%||59th|